JSTOR-Labs/plant-humanities/cinnamon/README.md

 It was short-lived success, however.
 When the British took control over the Dutch territories on Sri Lanka in 1796, they failed to maintain the cinnamon plantation economy.
 Calls for free trade and better working conditions for the peelers, high export duties, and competition with cheaper _cassia_ cinnamon from Java finally led to reforms in 1833.
 But these measures came too late and were counterproductive: Britain sold many plantations to private owners, who switched to coffee and tea cultivation, thus ending the cinnamon production for years to come.[^ref13]
 <param ve-image
-	title="“Skinning the cinnamon sticks, Ceylon”.
+	title="“Skinning the cinnamon sticks, Ceylon.”
 Image from Artemas Ward, _The Encyclopedia of Food_ (New York: self-published, 1923), 109.
 In the early twentieth century, Ward observed that cinnamon from Sri Lanka still carried historical connotations of superiority, even though the trade had become marginal: “The demand for Ceylon cinnamon has indeed so lessened that commercial interests are urging the cultivation of Cassia in Ceylon in order to maintain the island’s position in the trade.
 In analytical circles the Ceylon variety is still conservatively described as ‘True cinnamon’ instead of by the commercial term ‘Ceylon cinnamon.’” (p.
 111)." url="https://upload.wikimedia.org/wikipedia/commons/0/0d/Skinning_the_cinnamon_sticks%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg">
 <param ve-image
-	title="“Forming the cinnamon quills, Ceylon”.
+	title="“Forming the cinnamon quills, Ceylon.”
 Image from Artemas Ward, _The Encyclopedia of Food_ (New York: self-published, 1923), 110.
 Ward still noted the difficulties in distinguishing between cinnamon types in the early twentieth century: “One specific trade difference [between _Cinnamomum verum_ and _Cinnamomum cassia_] is that Cassia quills are single, whereas in Ceylon the smaller quills are enclosed in the larger.
 In the ground spice it is frequently difficult to distinguish between good grades of the two barks.” (p.
 110)." url="https://upload.wikimedia.org/wikipedia/commons/e/e7/Forming_the_cinnamon_quills%2C_Ceylon%2C_photo_from_The_Encyclopedia_of_Food_by_Artemas_Ward.jpg">
 {#paragraph12}